duarteocarmo/interactive-dashboard-post/README.md

 (env) $ jupyter lab
 ```

-It should launch automatically, if not, navigate to http://localhost:8888/lab
+It should launch automatically.
+If not, [check this](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html).

-**troubleshooting**
+🚨 **troubleshooting** 🚨

 If the plotly express plots are not showing then try: